Rohan-cp/dials/README.md

   <img src="https://imgur.com/P2nDq7b.png" width="180">
 </p>

 Kno-logic is a mobile learning platform with short number of curated articles added daily for lifelong learners.
-This app was build with [React-Native](https://reactnative.dev/) and [Expo](https://expo.io/).
+This app was built with [React Native](https://reactnative.dev/) and [Expo](https://expo.io/).

 ## Screenshots